Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

 **Additional information**

 Adyen&trade; uses TLS certificates that are changed from time to time.
 Adyen&trade; users will be informed about this.
-You can ignore this information from Adyen because Actindo only checks if the certificate is valid in general and does not validate specific certificates.
+You can ignore this information from Adyen because Actindo only checks if the certificates are valid in general and does not validate specific certificates.
 See also an update example from Adyen&trade;: [TLS Certificates on Adyen services](https://help.adyen.com/updates/tls-certificates-on-adyen-services "[https://help.adyen.com/updates/tls-certificates-on-adyen-services]").

 ## Create Adyen webhook

 Create a webhook to receive payment notifications from Adyen&trade; to the *Payments* module such as authorizations and cancellations.
-For detailed information, see [Webhooks](https://docs.adyen.com/development-resources/webhooks/ "[https://docs.adyen.com/development-resources/webhooks/]") in the Adyen&trade; documentation.
-It includes a video that may also be helpful.
+For detailed information, see also [Webhooks](https://docs.adyen.com/development-resources/webhooks/ "[https://docs.adyen.com/development-resources/webhooks/]") in the Adyen&trade; documentation.
+It includes a video that may be helpful, too.

 #### Prerequisites